skarfacegc/Gue/README.md

 ### gue.errLog(message, taskname, duration)
 Prints an error message

-Message is printed in red
+Decorates like log, but message is printed in red
-If only the message is passed it behaves like console.log If duration isn't passed it isn't printed

 <!-- don't display the scope information -->